Cakinn1/Busy-Bee/README.md

 ### Feedback welcomed

 I had a lot of fun building this, and always strive to improve.
-Any comments or suggestions for imporvement are gratefully received so please feel free to message me via LinkedIn https://www.linkedin.com/in/anthony-cakin/
+Any comments or suggestions for improvement are gratefully received so please feel free to message me via LinkedIn https://www.linkedin.com/in/anthony-cakin/